24003757/D-FLIPDLOP-NEGEDGE/README.md

 **Procedure**

 /* write all the steps invloved */
+1 Typr the programe in Quartus software.
+2 Compile and run the programe.
+3 Generate the RTL schematic and save the logic diagram.
+4 Create nodes for inputs and outputs to generate the timing diagram.
+5 For different input combinations generate the timing diagram program.
 **PROGRAM**

 /* Program for flipflops and verify its truth table in quartus using Verilog programming.